kvalle/diy-lang/README.md

 > Also, if you're unfamiliar with Python, you might want to have a look at the basics in the [Python tutorial](https://docs.python.org/2/tutorial/index.html) before we get going.
 There is also the small [Python cheat sheet](parts/python.md) to help you along.

+### A few tips

+Take the time to consider the following points before we get going:

+- **Keep things simple**

+  	Don't make things more complicated than they need to be.
+The tests should hopefully guide you every step of the way.

+- **Read the test descriptions**

+  	Each test has a small text describing what you are going to implement and why.
+Reading these should make things easier, and you might end up learning more.

+- **Use the provided functions**

+  	Some of the more boring details are already taken care of.
+Take the time to look at the functions provided in `parser.py`, and the various imports in files where you need to do some work.

+- **The Python cheat sheet in `python.md`**

+  	Unless you're fluent in Python, there should be some helpful pointers in the [Python cheat sheet](https://github.com/kvalle/diy-lisp/blob/master/parts/python.md).

+- **Description of your language**

+  	Unfamiliar with Lisp?
+Read a description of the language you are going to make in [language.md](https://github.com/kvalle/diy-lisp/blob/master/parts/language.md).

 ### Get started!

 The workshop is split up into seven parts.
 Each consist of an introduction, and a bunch of unit tests which it is your task to make run.
 When all the tests run, you'll have implemented that part of the language.